JoyZadan/shop-kbeauty/README.md

 Deleting a brand requires the shop owners to log in to the Django administration page.
 This is because editing a brand will also delete all the products of that brand and requires more complexity that needs to be tackled in future development.

 ## **Product Management - Authorized Personnel Only**
-Logged in Shop Owners are able to perform the full CRUD (create, read, update and delete) product management functionalities directly at the store.
+Logged in Shop Owners are able to perform the full CRUD (create, read, update and delete) product management operations directly at the store.

 To add a new product, at the top navigation, from the My Account area, one of the dropdown options is **Product Management**.
 This takes the shop owners to the product management page where they can easily add a new product to the store.